A fully redesigned Go-California.com will launch soon. Watch for it!

 The Other Islands

-Anacapa Island is closest to mainland, only a 90 minute boat ride away, and the most frequently visited of the five.
-Steep cliffs of volcanic origin rim much of this scenic island, and snorkeling, kayaking, and diving are all excellent in the rich kelp beds which rippled around Anacapa's edges.
-Sea birds such as the California brown pelican are frequently spotted here, as are sea lions and harbor seals.
-A museum on Ancala features interesting artifacts from the Channel Islands’ history, such as the original crystal and brass lens from the old lighthouse.
+Anacapa Island is closest to mainland, only a 90 minute boat ride away, and is the most frequently visited of the five islands.
+Steep cliffs of volcanic origin rim much of this scenic island, and snorkeling, kayaking, and diving are all excellent in the rich kelp beds around Anacapa.
+Sea birds such as the California brown pelican flock the island, as well as sea lions and harbor seals.
+A museum on Ancala features interesting artifacts from the Channel Islands' history, such as the original crystal and brass lens from the old lighthouse.

 Santa Barbara is the smallest of the islands, at only 639 acres.
 This twin-peaked mesa is a craggy outcropping, home to rocky beaches.
 The steep cliffs and isolation from mainland predators provide safe breeding sites for thousands of sea birds.
 Snorkelling and other marine activities are popular in the shallow waters.

-San Miguel, 55 miles off coast, is the farthest from the mainland.
+San Miguel, 55 miles off coast, is the farthest from the mainland of the Channel Islands.
 Strong sea winds often blow across the 27 miles of jagged coastline here.
 The biggest draw of San Miguel is undoubtedly Point Bennett, where six different species of pinnipeds (seals and sea lions) come annually to breed and bear their young.
 As many as 50,000 of these creatures might be gathered on the beach here at any one time, making San Miguel an internationally famous spot for those who study these creatures.
-Other notable sights on the island include the caliche forest, stone echoes of long-dead trees petrified in sand, and the San Miguel wildflowers, which bloom riotously each spring thanks to the constant moisture from the sea.
+Other notable spots on the island include the caliche forest, stone echoes of long-dead trees petrified in sand, and the San Miguel wildflowers, which bloom riotously each spring thanks to the constant moisture from the sea.

-Santa Rosa is located 40 miles west of Ventura, an island of Grass-covered hills, steep canyons, and sandy beaches.
-A number of archaeological sites have been excavated here, from the world’s most complete pygmy mammoth skeleton to early human habitatsdating back 11,000 years.
+Santa Rosa is located 40 miles west of Ventura.
+Grass-covered hills, steep canyons, and sandy beaches make up the terrain here.
+A number of archaeological sites have been excavated here, from the world's most complete pygmy mammoth skeleton to signs of human habitation dating back 11,000 years.
 A small museum exhibits these artifacts.
-Several rare plants are also found only on the island.
+Several rare plants are found only on the island, and hiking trails allow visitors to see the flora and fauna of the island in their natural habitat.

 The Water